rajbos/rajbos.github.io/_posts/2017-12-17-trying-out-jekyll-on-github-pages.md

 So far I like the easy setup (like: no installation whatsoever!) and the fact that it uses Jekyll to generate static pages.

-I started with the excelent guide of (Jonathan MCGlone)[http://jmcglone.com/guides/github-pages/].
+I started with the excelent guide of [Jonathan MCGlone](http://jmcglone.com/guides/github-pages/).